wxWidgets/wxWidgets/docs/readme.txt

   MSVS, with wxwidgets.props file, and OS versions as well as an entirely new CMake build system.
-- Support for native dark mode under macOS 10.14 Mojave and later and support for macOS 11 and later on ARM hardware.
+- Support for native dark mode under macOS 10.14 Mojave and later and support for macOS 11 and later on ARM hardware and macOS 12 support.
+- High DPI support with the new, but almost perfectly backwards- compatible, API based on wxBitmapBundle, including per-monitor DPI and dynamic DPI changes.
 - New features: HTTPS and HTTP/2 support with wxWebRequest and friends;
-  support for freezing rows/columns in wxGrid; mouse gesture events (GSoC 2017 project); non-integer font sizes and arbitrary font weights in wxFont; fractional pen widths in wxGraphicsContext; arbitrary label windows in wxStaticBox; markup in wxDataViewCtrl items text; better support for high DPI monitors and per-monitor DPI, notably the addition of wxBitmapBundle, and dynamic DPI changes support under MSW;
-  support for ZIP 64 files; LZMA compression; much improved accessibility support under MSW; new Edge-based wxWebView implementation.
+  support for freezing rows/columns in wxGrid; mouse gesture events (GSoC 2017 project); non-integer font sizes and arbitrary font weights in wxFont; fractional pen widths in wxGraphicsContext; arbitrary label windows in wxStaticBox; markup in wxDataViewCtrl items text; support for ZIP 64 files; LZMA compression; much improved accessibility support under MSW; new Edge-based wxWebView implementation.
 - New classes: wxActivityIndicator, wxAddRemoveCtrl, wxAppProgressIndicator, wxBitmapBundle, wxNativeWindow, wxPersistentComboBox, wxPowerResourceBlocker, wxSecretStore, wxTempFFile and many new